- Writing starts with performing keyword discovery to see how many people are searching for your topic on Google

 “We studied top ranking blog posts and identified what made them rank.
 Read the full list here to improve the Google rankings of your awesome content!”

 Using a tool like the Google Snippet SERP Preview that Steve created will help count the characters in your Title Tag and Meta Description.

 Title Tags and Meta Descriptions On Mobile Devices

-Every year we are seeing that websites need to accomodate people that view them on desktop and mobile devices.
+Every year we are seeing that websites need to accommodate people that view them on desktop and mobile devices.
 If you can write a specific Title Tag and Meta Description for mobile devices, you need to be aware that there are some changes from the desktop view.
 For example, your Title Tag can now be 78 characters long.
-The Meta Description however must be a maximum of 130 characters.
+The Meta Description, however, must be a maximum of 130 characters.

 An image is an easy way of creating interest in your blog post.
 Stock photography sites make this easy by offering images for under $10.
 Since we talked above about having original content on your website, Google can tell who is using stock photography vs original photography.

 Once you decide on an image, include a caption.